kwj/AoC2024/README.md

 * [Julia](https://julialang.org/) (confirmed to work with Julia v1.11.2)

-The following package was then used.
+The following packages were then used.

 - [Combinatorics](https://github.com/JuliaMath/Combinatorics.jl) v1.0.2
+- Statistics v1.11.1 (It's distributd with Julia)

 ## Solutions